 Are Essential Oils Safe for Dogs?

 Dogs are known for their incredible sense of smell, which can be 10,000 times more sensitive than ours.
-This heightened sense means that while a scent might be pleasant to us, it can be overwhelming to them.
+This heightened sense means that while a scent might be pleasant to us, it can overwhelm them.

 Some essential oils, like lavender and chamomile, are generally safe for dogs when diluted.
 These oils are sometimes used to help calm anxious dogs during stressful events like thunderstorms or fireworks.